devrabiul/laravel-toaster-magic/README.md

 ### 1. Basic Setup

-Integrate ToastMagic into your blade template by adding the following includes:
+Integrate ToastMagic into your Blade template by adding the following includes:

 1. Add the styles in your `<head>` section: